 The main aim of the operation is to drain any fluid or pus.
 This relieves symptoms.
 In addition, another aim is to minimise the chance of the problem happening again (recurring).

 A small operation called marsupialisation is the traditional treatment used to treat a Bartholin's cyst or abscess.
 It may be done under general anaesthetic.
-However, it can also be done under local anaesthetic when the overlying skin is numbed with an injection of local anaesthetic.
+It can also be done under local anaesthetic when the overlying skin is numbed with an injection of local anaesthetic.
 A small cut (incision) is made into the cyst or abscess just inside the entrance to the vagina.
 Any fluid or pus drains out.
 The cut is widened to about 1 cm.
 A few stitches are then used to stitch the inside lining of the cyst to the overlying skin.
 This then creates a small new permanent opening for fluid to drain out of the gland.

 A course of antibiotics may be prescribed if pus is drained from an abscess.
 However, antibiotics are not always needed once the pus has been drained.